yezarela/norawquery/README.md

 # norawquery

-Golang linter that checks for raw query function calls
+Golang linter that checks for raw query function calls when using ORM